-Law360 named Gibson, Dunn & Crutcher a 2014 Practice Group of the Year in the Environmental category.
-Practice Groups of the Year were selected for their ability to come through for their clients in 2014, "sealing the big deals and winning the high-stakes suits."
+Chambers USA 2016 ranked Gibson, Dunn & Crutcher in Tier 1 for Environment in California.
+Law360 named the firm a 2014 Practice Group of the Year in the Environmental category; Practice Groups of the Year were selected for their ability to come through for their clients in 2014, "sealing the big deals and winning the high-stakes suits."
+And

 The National Law Journal named Gibson Dunn the Washington, D.C.

-Litigation Department of the Year for Mass Torts in its 2014 competition, and
+Litigation Department of the Year for Mass Torts in its 2014 competition.

 Specifically, our practice includes:

 Regulatory and compliance counseling

 We work with clients in a wide variety of industries that include:

 - Automobile and general manufacturing